We all have predictive powers

 The rising wave of cognitive computing will disrupt not only the way information is processed but also the way businesses are managed.

-The change won’t happen overnight, but the era of gut-feeling decisions will soon be over.
+The change won’t happen overnight, but the era of gut-feeling decisions will end soon.
 Therefore, company management should prepare their data so that artificial agents can use it.
-This process includes capturing the data, enriching it by filtering out any human biases, using the enriched data for training the algorithms, and managing this end-to-end flow of information.
+This process includes four steps:

 Nevertheless, even though we find ourselves in the midst of this technological revolution, some fundamental rules of competition stay the same.